Burials at Sea and Celebrations of Life

 San Diego's only active military vessel from WWII.

 The Maritime Museum of San Diego offers this service, with the due respect, dignity, and honor your loved one deserves.
 We customize each of our burials at sea to meet your family's needs and desires.
-Our base pricing starts at $600.00, plus a 6% Port of San Diego charter fee, for a private scattering of ashes aboard the museums historic Pilot boat for up to 20 persons.
+Our base pricing for Pilot starts at $700.00, and $1200.00 for Swift Boat plus a 6% Port of San Diego charter fee, for a private scattering of ashes aboard the museums historic Pilot boat for up to 20 persons.
 We also offer unique customized ceremonies with a choice of vessels.
 These are available upon request for any special ceremony or family's request.

 Attended Burial at Sea by the Scattering of Ashes